Shopify/polaris/polaris.shopify.com/content/content/grammar-and-mechanics.md

 Respect the usage guidelines of any third-party intellectual property.
 For example, in US communications, Apple Pay requires you to include the trademark symbol (™) the first time Apple Pay appears in body copy.

-Review the third party’s brand usage guidelines to make sure you are using the company’s name and logo correctly.
+Review the third party’s brand usage guidelines to make sure you're using the company’s name and logo correctly.

 ### Job titles